harbor-ml/harbor-frontend/README.md

 ## Todos:
 - Frontend
-  - define https requests and render in react webapp
+  - Define https requests and render in react webapp
+  - Route to backend
+  - Verify picture uploading success
 - Backend
   - description of model, url for requests, params
   - Decide on what stack to use: mongo/express/mongoose or sql/django/flask